-The Bachelor of Science in Occupational Safety prepares students for rewarding careers protecting America's workforce, the public and the natural environment from harm in today's age of rapid technological and scientific development.
-The occupational safety professional is concerned with the interaction between people and the physical, chemical, biological and psychological factors which affect their safety, health and productivity.
+The Occupational Safety degree prepares students for rewarding careers protecting America's workforce, the public and the natural environment from harm in today's age of rapid technological and scientific development.
+Occupational safety professionals are concerned with the interaction between people and the physical, chemical, biological and psychological factors which affect their safety, health and productivity.

 In addition to a general track, majors can select from two different emphases: Construction Safety and Environmental Management.
 The department also offers two minor programs which provide a basic foundation in Occupational Safety or Environmental Management for students majoring in other fields.

 The UW-Whitewater Bachelor of Science in Occupational Safety has been accredited by the Accreditation Board for Engineering and Technology.
 ABET accreditation is highly regarded in technical disciplines where quality, precision and safety are of the utmost importance.
 This accreditation assures employers that the program meets rigorous quality standards.

 In addition to the on-campus program, the Bachelor of Science in Occupational Safety is available online.
 No matter how you complete your degree, the curriculum and learning outcomes will be the same.
 For information on completing your degree online, visit UW-Whitewater Online.

 The UW-Whitewater Bachelor of Science in Occupational Safety requires a minimum of 120 credits, including:

 Information on the requirements specific to the occupational safety major, including emphases options, can be found in the Course Catalog.
 Major video guides and course planning sheets are also available in Four Year Planning Resources.

 Individuals wishing to deepen their knowledge of safety with post-baccalaureate studies can consider the Master of Science in Environmental Safety and Health program, which is an online graduate degree program designed for working professionals.
 They also have the option of completing a Master of Business Administration with an emphasis in Environmental Safety and Health.